Meal Planning

 Tasty and juicy chops.
 I added broccoli to the pork chops after adding the second half of the maranade, and they were great.

-Kundai Nachito 4 months ago
+Kundai Nachito a year ago

 I am still on the fence with the marinade sauce.
 I may have used the wrong soy.
 I few adjustments here & there & it will be perfect.
 No doubt I'll try again.

-Jessica G 5 months ago
+Jessica G a year ago

 This was a lot of garlic and ginger, it was good but if I made again I would use a liiiiitle bit less of each.

-rick hughes 7 months ago
+rick hughes a year ago

 One step says to discard remaining marinade, another step says to add the reserved marinade.
 A bit confusing.

-A person named kenzie 7 months ago
+A person named kenzie a year ago

 These turned out perfect!
 Our porkchops were really thick so we had to cook them a little longer but it tasted amazing!!!

-Austin Tuck 7 months ago
+Austin Tuck a year ago

 huge hit! the flavors were spot on. fantastic on its own and made a great pork fried rice with the leftovers the next day. would be tasty with other proteins too: beef, chicken, tofu, seitan, etc

-adei 7 months ago
+adei a year ago

 it was good, flavourful and the meat was tender, extremely easy to cook